bvaughn/task-runner/README.md

 **[API documentation](http://rawgit.com/bvaughn/task-runner/master/docs/index.html)** |
 **[Report an issue](https://github.com/bvaughn/task-runner/issues/new)**

----
+Task Runner is a collection of low-level libraries designed to make JavaScript application development easier.
+It does not require any third party libraries or frameworks.

+Task Runner includes:

-A Task is a unit of work, similar to a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) but more flexible.
+* *Tasks*, which make organization of complex asynchronous code more manageable.
+A task is kind of like a [JavaScript Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) but more powerful.
+* A optional, barebones application framework and router (based on [UI Router](https://github.com/angular-ui/ui-router/)) to aid in the creation of task-based applications.
+(This code is bundled separately, as an add-on.)

+For more information, see the [Task Runner API documentation](http://rawgit.com/bvaughn/task-runner/master/docs/index.html).

+## Tasks

+A *task* encapsulates a unit of work.
 Tasks can be as small as a console log message or as big as an entire application.
-They can be bundled into collections and then treated the same as an individual task.

-Tasks help break complex problems down into smaller, simpler problems.
+They can be synchronous or asynchronous.

+Tasks have many advantages over other methods of asynchronous programming, such as callbacks:

+* Performing several tasks in a row will not create nested "pyramid" code as you would get when using only callbacks.
+* Tasks are fully composable, allowing you to perform branching, parallelism, and complex error handling, without the spaghetti code of having many named callbacks.
+* You can arrange task-based code in the order that it executes, rather than having to split your logic across scattered callback functions.

+## Creating Tasks

+Task Runner includes several [reusable tasks](http://rawgit.com/bvaughn/task-runner/master/docs/index.html) but you can also create your own.
+There are 2 basic approaches:

+* **Inheritance**: Extend `tr.Abstract` task and override the run, interrupt, and reset methods.
+* **Composition**: Use the built in `tr.Closure` task to decorate functions and automatically turn them *into* tasks.

-Check out the [Task Runner website](http://bvaughn.github.io/task-runner/) to learn more!
+Check out the [Task Runner website](http://bvaughn.github.io/task-runner/) for examples and additional documentation!

 ## Get Started